sporkd/compass-html5-boilerplate/README.md

     require 'html5-boilerplate'

-### A few more minor points...
+### A few more points...

-If you still have an application.html.erb in your layouts, you will need to loose it now so that Rails will use your shiny new application.html.haml layout instead.

-The haml will compile to the equivalent of html5-boilerplate's index.html, but with all comments stripped out, and some additional rails stuff like csrf_meta_tags, flashes and the Rails jQuery driver.
+The haml will compile to the equivalent of html5-boilerplate's index.html, but with all comments stripped out, and some additional rails stuff like csrf_meta_tags, flashes and the Rails jquery-ujs driver.

-You can set your own Google Analytics Account ID and your Google API Key either as ENV variables, or inside config/google.yml.
+You can set your own Google Analytics Account ID and your Google API Key either as ENV variables, or inside config/google.yml. (see that file)

 This extension has only been tested on Rails3.